Find Washington University and Washington University School of Medicine updates at coronavirus.wustl.edu.

 The changes noted below are in effect from March 13, 2020, until further notice.
 We will continue to update these details as necessary.

 As of 6 p.m on March 17, 2020, the library building is accessible to School of Medicine faculty, students, residents, postdocs and fellows via badge swipe only.
-Notice of the university’s current visitor policy is posted at the entrance.
+Building access is restricted to only those with School of Medicine ID badges.

 The Information Services Desk has staff on site to assist patrons during the hours noted below.
 Most other library staff continue to work from home providing nearly all of the same services as before the pandemic.
 A virtual information services desk is available at firstname.lastname@example.org and 314-362-7080.

 Information Services Desk Hours

 Saturday: 9:00 a.m.-5:00 p.m.